 We strongly recommend that you always use the latest browser versions for Chrome, Firefox, Safari & especially Internet Explorer.
 Internet Explorer prior to version 10 is not supported.

-Our safety features (e.g. realtime recording) for the assignments and exams can’t be performed if you are running on an old browser version.
+Our safety features (e.g. real time recording) for the Weekly Assignments and final exams can’t be performed if you are running on an old browser version.

 Peer Assessment is a process where learners grade assignments of their peers and give feedback. openSAP uses peer-grading for assignments that need human evaluation.
 Find out how it works here.